agentgt/configfacade/README.md

 in a similar manner to [slf4j](http://www.slf4j.org/) for logging.

-# Goals
+## Goals

-## Agnostic of source
+### Agnostic of source and Read only

+In an effort to keep the API simple to implement backing implementations the API does not have any modification or resource loading methods.

 A simple `ConfigMap` interface is all that backing implementations need to implement.
-A default implementation is provided that can ready `Map<String,?>` and `java.util.Properties`.
+A default implementation is provided that can use `Map<String,?>` and `java.util.Properties`.

-## Mainly Read Only

-In an effort to keep the API simple to implement backing implementations the API does not have any modification or loading methods.

-## Static and Dynamic properties
+### Static and Dynamic properties

 The API provides a `Property` object that will always pull the latest similar to Archaius `DynamicProperty`.

-## Minimal dependencies and no static initialization
+### Minimal dependencies and no static initialization

 The only dependency is Guava at the moment and unlike other frameworks configfacade does not rely on a logging framework and thus will not perform an static initialization.